 |Capstone Experience 1|

-NR 791 Project in Environmental Science I and an independent study or capstone course approved by their adviser and the program coordinator.
+NR 791 Preparation for Capstone and an independent study or capstone course taken in the senior year and approved by their adviser and the program coordinator.

 |ESCI 561||Landscape Evolution||4|